-A newAn updated Cutler RMP would is proposed to be developed that incorporates many of the measures in the current Cutler RMP.
-This new Cutler RMP would be developed after the Project is granted an approved receives a FERC license Order.
-The new Cutler RMP would be expected to include the following sub-components relevant to botanical resources:
+An updated Cutler RMP is proposed to be developed that incorporates many of the measures in the current Cutler RMP.
+This new Cutler RMP would be developed after the Project receives a FERC license Order.
+The new Cutler RMP would be expected to include the following subcomponents relevant to botanical resources:

-- Shoreline management (: Update vegetation monitoring and maintenance) Vegetation management program within Cutler RMP; continue to maintain and monitor shoreline buffer vegetation (BOT-1). - Weed management-(Phragmites management; noxious weed: Continue to manage and invasive plant monitoring and treatment within monitor weeds in the Project Boundary) as part of updated vegetation management program; include new areas to target Phragmites and stabilize banks (BOT-2). - Agricultural management (fences, cattle management, farming and grazing leases) - Ute ladies'-tresses management - Agricultural management: Review, update, monitor, and improve existing grazing management and agricultural lease programs within the Cutler RMP (LU-1); continue to assess existing fences for functionality; replace external (boundary) fences and internal

-(buffer/grazing management) fences to preserve and improve their function as necessary (LU-2).

-Ute ladies'-tresses management: Develop Ute ladies'-tresses management program, including monitoring, within the Project boundary in the Cutler RMP (TE-1); maintain current Ute ladies'-tresses habitat (TE-2).
+- Shoreline management: Update vegetation management program within Cutler RMP; continue to maintain and monitor shoreline buffer vegetation (BOT-1). - Weed management: Continue to manage and monitor weeds in the Project Boundary as part of updated vegetation management program; include new areas to target Phragmites and stabilize banks (BOT-2). - Agricultural management: Review, update, monitor, and improve existing grazing management and agricultural lease programs within the Cutler RMP (LU-1); continue to assess existing fences for functionality; replace external (boundary) fences and internal (buffer/grazing management) fences to preserve and improve their function as necessary (LU-2). - Ute ladies'-tresses management: Develop Ute ladies'-tresses management program, including monitoring, within the Project boundary in the Cutler RMP (TE-1); maintain current Ute ladies'-tresses habitat (TE-2).